google-fu-master/RiverTournament/rules.md

       <li>Push Option: If the breaker didn't make anything, the opponent can either take the current table layout and shoot, or pass it back to the player who broke to let them shoot instead.</li>
       <li>10-ball on the break: If the 10-ball is pocketed on the break, it is spotted and play continues.
 It is still the breaker's turn unless a foul has occurred.</li>
       <li>Scratch on the break: Ball-in-hand for the incoming player anywhere on the table.</li>
-      <li>Rotation game: You must shoot at the lowest numbered ball first.</li>
+      <li>Rotation game: You must hit the lowest numbered ball first.</li>
       <li>Call every shot.
 If the called ball goes in another pocket, it’s not a foul but the turn ends.</li>
       <li>Other fouls: Ball-in-hand for the opponent anywhere on the table.</li>
-      <li>You must hit your ball first and at least one ball (any group) or the cue ball must hit a rail.
+      <li>You must hit the lowest numbered ball on the table first and any ball (including the cue ball) must hit a rail after.
 Otherwise it’s a foul.</li>
       <li>Timeouts: None allowed.</li>
     </ul>
   </div>